Hindal Mirza: Death

 When the battle was over, the Pashtuns brought Hindal's ornamented quiver and arrows, unknowing to him it belonged, and presented them to his brother, Kamran, as the spoils of a man of rank.
 Kamran no sooner saw the quiver, than he recognized it as his brother's, and dashed his turban on the ground in an agony of grief.
 Hindal's body was left for some time unnoticed, where it fell.
 After the first confusion, when the troops began to collect, and were returning to assail the Pashtuns, Khwaja Ibrahim, one of Hindal's servants when passing the prince's tent, saw, in the darkness of the night, a man in black armour lying on the ground.
 He did not stop at first, but pushed on towards the Pashtuns, till he recollected that Hindal had that evening put on a black cuirass.
 Turning back, he examined the body, and found that it was the prince's.
 His right hand had been cut off, and some fingers on his left, apparently in his attempt to defend his head; and a cross blow, that had fallen on his mouth, had nearly separated the head from the one ear to the other.

 With great presence of mind, Ibrahim carried the body to the prince's pavilion, where he laid it down and covered it with a cloak, ordering the porters to admit no one as the prince was fatigued with his exertions, and had received a trifling wound; and desired that no noise or bustle should be allowed, that could disturb him.
 When the enemy was finally repulsed, Ibrahim, mounted a rising ground, and in the prince's name returned thanks to the troops for their exertions which had secured the victory of the Mughals.
 His conduct was warmly applauded by the Emperor.
 Hindal's death bears testimony to the young prince's courage and pluck.

 Hindal's remains were conveyed first to Jui-Shahi and after a time, to the Gardens of Babur in Kabul, where they were interred at the feet of his father, Emperor Babur.
 He was thirty-two years of age at the time of his death.
-Ghazni, which was one of Hindal's jagir, was given to his nephew, Akbar, to whom were also transferred Hindal's army, adherents and wealth and his daughter, Ruqaiya Sultan Begum, was betrothed to Akbar.
+Following the period of mourning, Humayun transferred Hindal's followers, estates, military command, and the province of Ghazni, one of his jagirs, to the nine-year-old Prince Akbar, appointing him as its viceroy.
+Around the same time, out of affection for the memory of his brother, Humayun arranged the betrothal of Hindal's daughter, Ruqaiya Sultan Begum, to Akbar.
+Contemporary and later sources clarify that the transfer of Hindal's followers, estates, military command, and Ghazni formed part of Akbar's elevation within the Mughal imperial system, rather than a marital inheritance arising from his betrothal to Ruqaiya.